ligato/docs/docs/plugins/infra-plugins.md

 !!!
 Warning
-    Do not try to outsmart OS CPU scheduling.
+    Do not try to outsmart OS CPU scheduling!
 If a program has its own config file to manage CPUs, prioritize it.
-Incorrect use may slow down certain applications, or that the application may contain its own CPU manager which overrides this value.
+Incorrect use may slow down certain applications.
+Or an application may contain its own CPU manager which overrides any of your configured values.
 Locking process to CPU does NOT keep other processes off that CPU.

 ---